vitorstabile/spring-framework-basics/README.md

 We will create a Java Code that is very tightly Coupled to demonstrate the concepts of Tightly and Loose Coupled Code.

-- Is necessary to build a class that has the ability to run games, in this case, Mario, SuperContra and Pacman
+- Is necessary to build a class that has the ability to run games, in this case, Mario, SuperContra and Pacman.
+Let's design a model to this:

 <br>